isaiahah/segway/doc/api.rst

     components and dense probability mass functions.

-    Behaves as a dictionary where keys are distribution names, usually corresponding to hidden state names of an emission variable (from :py:attr:`self.name_collection`) and each value is an :py:class:`MX` object.
+    Behaves as a dictionary where keys are distribution names, usually corresponding to hidden state names of an emission variable and each value is an :py:class:`MX` object.

     .. py:method:: __init__(preamble="")